TeacherVision - Lesson Plans, Printables and moreFree Trial Member Benefits Sign In

 Fifty Stars and Thirteen Stripes

 • Your students have all seen the United States flag, but do they know what the colors mean?
-Have students complete the Fifty Stars and Thirteen Stripes worksheet to find out.
+Have your students do a KWL worksheet together in groups to explore what they know and what they have learned about the nation's flag.

 Flag Facts

 • Teach your students about the appropriate etiquette for the American flag.
-Use Flag Facts as your reference guide.
+Explore this link about displaying the flag.

 Gravestone Rubbings